 Since 2000, each academic department in the College of Architecture and Planning (CAP) has achieved national distinction and ranking through interdisciplinary problem solving and innovation.
 Such is the tradition of creativity, real-world experience, and design thinking that exemplifies our master of urban design (MUD) program.

-Located at the College of Architecture and Planning Indianapolis Center, one block from downtown Indianapolis' Monument Circle, the MUD studios and classrooms demonstrate Ball State’s commitment to immersive learning.
+Located at the College of Architecture and Planning INDY Connector, at 202 East Market Street, the MUD studios and classrooms demonstrate Ball State’s commitment to immersive learning.
 The college’s nationally acclaimed Community-Based Projects program is one of the three oldest in the United States and has assisted more than 300 communities since its inception in the 1960s.
 Building on this tradition while maintaining a global view, the MUD program uses the state capital and the nation’s 12th largest city as an urban laboratory to work on real projects in the community.

 Indianapolis has a growing population of more than 800,000 and is initiating important infrastructure investments that will contribute to the region’s economic and environmental sustainability.
 CAP students and faculty are immersed in the community discussion and demonstrating the regenerative possibilities of sustainable urban design through the exploration of contemporary ideas including: